nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

 You can expand the running lab to view the individual containers which belong to the lab, and interact with them (ie. telnet, SSH, start/stop etc.)

-You can expand each container to view it's interfaces, set link impairments and perform packet captures.
+You can expand each container to view its interfaces, set link impairments and perform packet captures.

 #### Undeployed local labs